azu/react-fetch-no-cache/README.md

 > React's `fetch()` without caching

 This is a simple wrapper around the `fetch` API for React/Next.js.
-The `fetch` function prevents caching by React/Next.js.
+The library provide a `fetch` function that prevents caching by React/Next.js.

 ## How it works